Novigrad

 November–March

 Quiet and authentic, with a slower rhythm and a focus on local life.
-Novigrad in winter is a very different experience — genuine, unhurried, and ideal for those who prefer a town at rest.
+Novigrad in winter is a very different experience — genuine, unhurried, and ideal for travellers who prefer a town at rest.

 - Very affordable rates